-DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after people with diabetes.
+DUET diabetes was founded in 2015 and is a company born out of the desire to improve the understanding and knowledge of those looking after adults with diabetes.
 The service we offer is designed to improve the skills and confidence of carers, nurses and healthcare support workers and the standards of diabetes care they provide; ultimately benefiting the people (adults) they look after and their quality of life, regardless of their age or circumstances.